 Note that you need to disclose video files and audio files even if you also send snapshots and/or transcripts.
 The other side is entitled to double check the transcripts and/or snapshots.
 Similarly if (as explained above) you produce and disclose "PDF prints" showing key items of metadata for a JPG, you still need to disclose the JPG itself as well.

-You may be thinking that someone has to spend time reviewing your documents and why should it be you, rather than the other party?
+You may be thinking that someone has to spend time reviewing your documents but why do the rules say that it should be you, rather than the other party?
 The short answer is that you will inevitably be carrying out some kind of review of the documents you collect.
 For example you would have to at least check that documents are not privileged before you disclose them.
-Also in order to keep your legal costs to a reasonable level you will not want to give your barrister a large number of irrelevant documents when you ask them to advise you.
+Also in order to keep your legal costs to a reasonable level you will not want to have given your barrister a large number of irrelevant documents when you first asked them to advise you.
 So given that you will be reviewing documents to some degree, for your own purposes, anyway, it is more cost-effective if it is you, rather than the other party, which, at the same time, reviews for relevance for the purposes of disclosure.

 No. A written Opinion or other written advice from a barrister is covered by legal advice privilege.
 This means that you can keep its contents confidential and do not have to provide a copy of it to anyone.
 Not only do you not have to, but you should make sure you do not, provide a copy to the other side by mistake.
 An Opinion is a frank assessment of the strong and weak points of your case and showing it to the other side would give them an unfair tactical advantage.
 You will not be relying on the written Opinion or other written advice from a barrister as evidence.
 You may be thinking that it is a bit odd to say that you will not be relying on a barrister's Opinion, but the point is this.
 The documents you are identifying at the present time are evidential documents - documents which themselves help to prove one or the other party's case.
 A written Opinion is not itself an evidential document.
 It may contain legal arguments but those legal arguments stand on their own merits.
 Those arguments can be made by your barrister at the final hearing (to the extent that they are still appropriate given e.g. how the witness evidence comes out at the hearing).
 Some (not all) legal arguments and factual assertions are of a type which you have to notify the tribunal (and the other side) about in your initial Statement of Case (if you don't you might not be allowed to use those particulars arguments later - so you should have made sure that your statement of case was drafted by a barrister) but a written Opinion which happens to contain those arguments or other arguments is not a document you should show to the other party.